Sella-GH/AzzyBot/README.md

   </p>

   <p align="center">
-    General purpose discord bot, written in C# and with DSharpPlus, dedicated for the use with [AzuraCast](https://github.com/AzuraCast/AzuraCast)
+    General purpose discord bot, written in C# and with DSharpPlus, dedicated for the use with <a href="https://github.com/AzuraCast/AzuraCast">AzuraCast</a>
     <br/>
     <br/>
     <a href="https://github.com/Sella-GH/AzzyBot/wiki"><strong>Explore the docs »</strong></a>